 Portrait of a male Apennin Chamois during a storm: Even the face itself is very colourful.
 Photo: Bürglin

-chin-and throat patch: elongated, creamy-white [2]; only in winter coat
+chin-and throat patch: elongated, creamy-white [2] to orange; only in winter

 In late August this female Apennine Chamois still exhibits whitish hair from last winter on the throat.
 Photo: Bürglin / Monte Sibillini, Italy